Personal injury questions — plain answers

 Understanding tariff payments, special damages, and tax.

-Special damages — covers financial losses caused by the accident: lost earnings, travel to medical appointments, prescriptions, physiotherapy.
+Special damages — covers financial losses caused by the accident: lost earnings, travel to appointments, prescriptions, physiotherapy.
 These are separate from the tariff and not capped by it.

 Understanding how insurers operate